asleepace/proxy-web-view/README.md

 Runs a local server which intercepts HTTP requests which can be preloaded to the webview.

+### UPDATE: Now supports TLS*

+Running the local server with a `https://0.0.0.0:8888` connnection works*, but resulst may vary depending on how the certificates actually work.

 |Local HTML|Remote HTTP|
 |----------|-----------|
 |![Simulator Screenshot - iPhone 15 - 2024-05-23 at 02 07 22](https://github.com/asleepace/proxy-web-view/assets/10716803/9987b4e0-ff9b-4663-9cbd-a245f00fb15e)|![Simulator Screenshot - iPhone 15 - 2024-05-23 at 02 07 22](https://github.com/asleepace/proxy-web-view/assets/10716803/9987b4e0-ff9b-4663-9cbd-a245f00fb15e)|